Abhiram-Siriki45/Jenkins-Interview-Q-A/README.md

 A: In the current project we use the following tools orchestrated with Jenkins to achieve CICD.
    - Maven, Sonar, AppScan, ArgoCD, and Kubernetes

-   Coming to the implementation, the entire process takes place in 8 steps
+   Coming to the implementation, The entire process takes place in 8 steps

     1. Code Commit: Developers commit code changes to a Git repository hosted on GitHub.
     2. Jenkins Build: Jenkins is triggered to build the code using Maven.
 Maven builds the code and runs unit tests.